Flying Saucer Attack

 Flying Saucer Attack is an English space rock band formed in Bristol in 1992, led by songwriter David Pearce.
-Rachel Brook (now Rachel Coe) of Movietone was a member during the band's early incarnation; other musicians contributing to the group's recordings and live performances included Rocker (ex-the Flatmates), Matt Elliott (aka the Third Eye Foundation) and Sam Jones (of Crescent).
+Rachel Brook (now Rachel Coe) of Movietone was a member during the band's early incarnation; Other musicians contributing to the group's recordings and live performances included Rocker (ex-the Flatmates), Matt Elliott (aka the Third Eye Foundation) and Sam Jones (of Crescent).

 Drawing on krautrock, folk and dream pop, the group referred to their DIY sound as "rural psychedelia" and were associated with bands of the contemporary post-rock and shoegaze scenes.
 The band was able to create a small but enthusiastic fanbase, and were notable for recording most of their output at home, avoiding recording studios.

 History

 Pearce had previously been a member of Ha Ha Ha, releasing the Up and Down EP in 1985.
 He then formed Rosemary's Children, issuing the 1986 single "Southern Fields" and 1987 album Kings and Princes.
-While at art school in Farnham, he met other Bristol musicians and played through the early 1990s as a member of various groups including the Secret Garden, the Distance and Linda’s Strange Vacation.
+While at art school in Farnham, he met other Bristol musicians and played through the early 1990s as a member of various groups including the Secret Garden, the Distance and Linda's Strange Vacation.

 Flying Saucer Attack formed in 1992 as a loose collective centered on the core of Pearce and Brook, releasing their debut single, "Soaring High", in January 1993 on their own FSA label.
 Their second single, "Wish", followed that June.
 Both singles were issued as limited edition vinyl 7-inches in handmade packaging.

 The group's first studio album (self-titled, but sometimes called Rural Psychedelia as those words appeared on the cover) was released in 1993, and included a noisy cover of Suede's contemporary single "The Drowners", which provoked press interest in the record.
 Like the earlier singles, the album was released on FSA's own label by Heartbeat Productions, and was deliberately only made available on vinyl.
 The album was released in the United States by VHF Records in early 1994, on CD and vinyl – the CD bore the legend "compact discs are a major cause of the breakdown of society" (other releases would carry messages such as "keep vinyl alive", "home taping is reinventing music" and "less is more").

 The band then signed to Domino Recording Company.
 The first release for the new label was Distance (October 1994), which collected the early singles and some unreleased material.
 It was released in the US by VHF.
-A contemporaneous non-album single, "Land Beyond the Sun", was Flying Saucer Attack's first release on US label Drag City, who issued it on 25 September 1994, followed by a Domino release the following month.
+A contemporaneous non-album single, "Land Beyond the Sun", was Flying Saucer Attack's first release on US label Drag City, which issued it on 25 September 1994, followed by a Domino release the following month.

-A second studio album, Further, was released 17 April 1995, by Domino and Drag City.
+A second studio album, Further, was released on 17 April 1995, by Domino and Drag City.
 A cover of Wire's "Outdoor Miner" was released as a single that year.
 Another singles compilation followed, Chorus on 20 November 1995, including a sleeve note stating that "this album marks the end of FSA phase one".
 In 1995, Brook left the band to concentrate on Movietone.